lukayko/platinum.drive/README.md

 A fictional car rental webapp that I decided to build as a representation of my front end skills.
 I decided to go for car rental as I love cars and I felt that a webapp like this would be a good example of a real life project.

+## See the live project

+You can checkout the live project [HERE](https://64e7a820f4e89b04f81127ce--iridescent-snickerdoodle-087582.netlify.app/)

 ## How to run the project?

 Currently the website is in a stage when it is able to be booted on local server.
 There are plans to host it on a domain but that's something that I'm considering after I finish the planned tasks for this year.
 Currently, it is needed to download the project and run it locally.